The rm command can be used to delete files and directories in Linux.

 Alternatively you may also delete files and folders with your favorite file manager.
 Nemo makes it easy, as it has the option to "Open as Root" when right clicking on a directory.
 But you could also launch Nautilus as root.

-Many Linux users prefer to use the terminal, and some are (irrationally) against using a GUI.
+Many Linux users prefer to use the terminal, and resist using GUIs.
 However, any modern OS should be expected to offer GUIs, both for productivity, and to make things easier for their users.
-With the terminal, users often have to learn, and memorize complex commands – something we can not expect users to do.
+When using the terminal, users often have to learn and memorize complex commands – something we can not expect users to do.